-This calculation applies to Title IV recipients which do not qualify as first-time Title IV recipients.
+This calculation applies to Title IV recipients.
 This calculation stipulates that for students withdrawing one week before classes begin, there will be a 100% refund of tuition, fees, room and board.
 A 90% refund is given to students withdrawing within 10% of the enrollment period; a 50% refund would be given to students withdrawing between 10% and 25% of the enrollment period; and a 25% refund would be given to students withdrawing between 25% and 50% of the enrollment period.
 Again, the Business Office calculates the Institutional refund, and the calculation yielding the greater advantage to the student is used.